South Korea vote to impeach President Yoon Suk Yeol fails

 The impeachment motion by the opposition required a two-thirds majority.
 Opposition parties control 192 of the legislature’s 300 seats, meaning they needed at least eight additional votes from Yoon’s People Power Party (PPP).

-“So far this vote seems to be derailing the impeachment process,” Al Jazeera’s Rob McBride reported earlier on Satruday from Seoul, adding that only one member of the ruling party had remained in the Chamber during the vote.
+“So far this vote seems to be derailing the impeachment process,” Al Jazeera’s Rob McBride reported earlier on Saturday from Seoul, adding that only one member of the governing party had remained in the Chamber during the vote.

-Speaker Woo stopped short of calling the result, appealing to PPP lawmakers to return “to protect the Republic of Korea and its democracy”.
+Speaker Woo stopped short of calling the result, appealing to PPP legislators to return “to protect the Republic of Korea and its democracy”.

-The chair of the PPP, Han Dong-hun, had called for Yoon’s removal on Friday, but the party remained formally opposed to impeachment.
+The chair of the PPP, Han Dong-hoon, had called for Yoon’s removal on Friday, but the party remained formally opposed to impeachment.

-Han said he had received intelligence that during the brief period of martial law, Yoon ordered the country’s defence counterintelligence commander to arrest and detain unspecified key politicians based on accusations of “anti-state activities.”
+Han said he had received intelligence that during the brief period of martial law, Yoon ordered the country’s defence counterintelligence commander to arrest and detain unspecified key politicians based on accusations of “antistate activities”.

 Following Yoon’s televised apology on Saturday, in which he said the decision was born of “desperation”, Han reiterated his call for him to step down.

-“President Yoon Suk Yeol’s early resignation is inevitable,” Han told reporters, adding that he wasn’t in a state to carry out official duties
+“President Yoon Suk Yeol’s early resignation is inevitable,” Han told reporters, adding that Yoon was not in a state to carry out official duties.

 Slide towards authoritarianism

-The vote took place as tens of thousands of people packed streets near the National Assembly, waving banners, shouting slogans, dancing and singing along to K-pop songs with lyrics changed to call for Yoon’s ouster.
+The vote took place as tens of thousands of people packed streets near the National Assembly, waving banners, shouting slogans, dancing and singing along to K-pop songs with lyrics changed to call for Yoon’s removal.

 A smaller crowd of Yoon’s supporters, which still seemed to be in the thousands, rallied in separate streets in Seoul, decrying the impeachment attempt they saw as unconstitutional.

-Opposition lawmakers accuse Yoon of a slide towards authoritarianism.
+Opposition legislators accuse Yoon of a slide towards authoritarianism.

 The president shocked the nation on Tuesday night when he announced martial law, giving the military sweeping emergency powers to combat unspecified threats from “North Korean communist forces” and “eradicate the shameless pro-North antistate forces”.

-Sometime after midnight, soldiers attempted to enter the main parliament, with scuffles breaking out as staffers and lawmakers barred their way with office furniture as barricades.
+Sometime after midnight, soldiers attempted to enter the main parliament, with scuffles breaking out as staffers and legislators barred their way with office furniture as barricades.

-In the early morning hours on Wednesday, lawmakers voted 190-0 to nullify Yoon’s declaration and demonstrators poured onto the streets before Yoon said he would lift martial law.
+In the early morning hours on Wednesday, legislators voted 190-0 to nullify Yoon’s declaration and demonstrators poured onto the streets before Yoon said he would lift martial law.

 Six opposition parties later filed an impeachment motion against Yoon.
-Opposition lawmakers also filed separate complaints of “insurrection” against the president, his defence and interior ministers and key military and police officers.
+Opposition legislators also filed separate complaints of “insurrection” against the president, his defence and interior ministers and key military and police officers.